Assessing And Collecting Evidence For The RSE And PSHE Primary Curriculum 2021/22

 A starting point for RSE and PSHE assessment

-A good starting point is to consider how you assess and collect evidence in other foundation subjects, these procedures can be adapted for RSE and PSHE.
+A good starting point is to consider how you assess and collect evidence in other foundation subjects, and these procedures can be adapted for RSE and PSHE.
 As you do this, remember that good lessons should include a range of opportunities for children to discuss their ideas and therefore, there may not be as much written evidence as there might be for other subjects.
 This does not mean there will be no written work, and using a published scheme, such as the Kapow Primary RSE and PSHE scheme of work, can really help as it includes a good range of activities.
 Many of these can be used as evidence, such as top tips lists, quizzes and scenario responses.

 How do you support planning, teaching and learning in RSE and PSHE?